openalea-incubator/caribu/README.rst

 License
 -------

-**Caribu** is released under a specific INRA License agreement.
+**Caribu** is released under the open source CeCILL-C license.
 See LICENSE file.